BHSPitMonkey/vmflib/README.md

 You'll need:

-* a Windows environment (either using a basic Command Prompt or cygwin)
+* a Windows environment (either using a basic Command Prompt or cygwin) or Linux
 * a local copy of this repository
 * Steam running and signed in
 * Python 3
+* wine (if you're using Linux)

 If you're using a basic Windows command prompt (cmd.exe):